|My Favourite Planet > English > People > |

 2. two confronted griffins;

-3. Herakles shooting arrows at a Centaur at the battle with the Centaurs on Mount Pholoe;
+3. Herakles shooting an arrow at a Centaur at the battle with the Centaurs on Mount Pholoe;

 4. the Mistress of Animals holding in each hand a lion by a rear leg.